Duke University Job Descriptions

 Skills

+At least 3 years of experience using the DMS or similar menu-driven microcomputer software for the toxicological evaluation of product formulations.
 Familiarity and experience consumer product safety reviews applying US Federal and State consumer product regulations (FHSA, CPSIA, State COC laws).

 Knowledge of Canadian and European Union consumer product regulations is a plus.